rackerlabs/support-how-to/content/cloud-servers/best-practices-for-firewall-rules-configuration.md

 This section describes bad examples of firewall rules, but also shows some alternative good rules to follow when configuring firewall rules.

-<code>permit ip any any</code> - Allows all traffic from any source on any port to any destination.
+`permit ip any any` - Allows all traffic from any source on any port to any destination.
 This is the worst type of access control rule.
 It contradicts both of the security concepts of denying traffic by default and the principal of least privilege.
 The destination port should be always specified, and the destination IP address should be specified when practical.
 The source IP address should be specified unless the application is built to receive clients from the Internet, such as a web server.
-A good rule would be <code>permit tcp any WEB-SERVER1 http</code>.
+A good rule would be `permit tcp any WEB-SERVER1 http`.

-<code>permit ip any any WEB-SERVER1</code> - Allows all traffic from any source to a web server.
+`permit ip any any WEB-SERVER1`  - Allows all traffic from any source to a web server.
 Only specific ports should be allowed; in the case of a web server, ports 80 (HTTP) and 443 (HTTPS).
 Otherwise, the management of the server is vulnerable.
-A good rule would be <code>permit ip any WEB-SERVER1 http</code>.
+A good rule would be `permit ip any WEB-SERVER1 http`.

-<code>permit tcp any WEB-SERVER1 3389</code> - Allows RDP access from any source to the web server.
+`permit tcp any WEB-SERVER1 3389` - Allows RDP access from any source to the web server.
 It is generally a bad practice to allow everyone access to your management ports.
 Be specific about who can access the server management.
-A good rule would be <code>permit tcp 12.34.56.78 3389 WEB-SERVER1</code> (where <code>12.34.56.78</code> is the IP address of the administrator's computer on the Internet).
+A good rule would be `permit tcp 12.34.56.78 3389 WEB-SERVER1` (where `12.34.56.78` is the IP address of the administrator's computer on the Internet).

-<code>permit tcp any DB-SERVER1 3306</code> - Allows MySQL access from any source to the database.
+`permit tcp any DB-SERVER1 3306` - Allows MySQL access from any source to the database.
 Database servers should never be exposed to the whole Internet.
 If you need database queries to run across the public Internet, specify the exact source IP address.
-A good rule would be <code>permit tcp 23.45.67.89 DB-SERVER1 3306</code> (where <code>23.45.67.89</code> is the IP address of the host on the Internet that needs access to the database).
+A good rule would be `permit tcp 23.45.67.89 DB-SERVER1 3306` (where `23.45.67.89` is the IP address of the host on the Internet that needs access to the database).
 A best practice would be to allow database traffic over a VPN and not in clear text across the public Internet.

 If you need help implementing these best practices, contact your Rackspace support team.